 Phone and Charger

-There are some reservations on allowing small children to have their own smartphones.
+There are some reservations about allowing small children to have their own smartphones.
 Ideally, only those 12 years and older are allowed to own one.
-However, many parents find it necessary to let their children bring a phone to school so they can call if there’s any emergency.
+However, many parents find it necessary to let their children bring a phone to school so they can call if there’s an emergency.

 If you’re thinking of letting your kid bring a phone to school, there are a few things you need to know.
 First, most schools don’t allow phones inside the campus.
 Second, your children should only use their phones to call you or if there is an emergency.

 They’ll also need a phone charger, especially if they always forget to charge their phones.
 The QuickHeat Rechargeable Hand Warmer with Portable Power Bank by Frog & CO doubles as a phone charger and a portable heater.
 This survival tool is useful during cold days as it provides up to 140 degrees Fahrenheit of heat.
 For the younger ones, they should know not to play with this gadget and only use it when necessary.